Cloud TMS, transport management systems are becoming an increasingly popular choice for haulage operators.

-Supporting your changing business needs.
+- Supporting your changing business needs.
 If your business grows and you need more people to use the system, there’s normally flexibility to add users quickly.
-Your software vendor should have the capacity and infrastructure in place to cope with the changing demands your growing business is likely to place on it, such as an increasing volume of jobs and transactions and the capacity to store and secure all the resulting documents such as electronic proof of delivery (POD’s).
+Your software vendor should have the capacity and infrastructure in place to cope with the changing demands your growing business, such as an increasing volume of jobs and transactions and the capacity to store and secure all the resulting documents such as electronic proof of delivery (ePOD’s).

-Greater visibility and joined up decisions.
-Being able to see planned jobs and real-time resource availability fosters greater collaboration between depots.
-Imagine being able to plan work around where your vehicles are and what maintenance work is required.
+- Greater visibility.
+Joined up decisions.
+Being able to see planned jobs and real-time resource availability across your whole operation (not just one depot), fosters greater collaboration between depots.
+Imagine being able to plan work or maintenance around where your vehicles are from one day to the next.
 It makes decision-making easier as everyone can see all the information they need.

-Costs easily managed.
-Vendors often provide the functionality of a TMS on-line for a fixed-price monthly fee, often charged per user or per vehicle per month, so you can manage and forecast costs easily.
+- Costs easily managed.
+Vendors often provide the functionality of a Cloud TMS for a fixed monthly subscription, often charged per user or per vehicle per month, so you can manage and forecast costs easily.

-What are the main differences between a Cloud and server-based TMS?
+Main differences between a Cloud and server-based TMS

 Other vendors may offer desktop-to-cloud applications where an application is downloaded to the user’s desktop and information is continually uploaded to the cloud.
 Any new updates or bug-fixes are automatically made when the user next logs into the system.